 Chair: Dean of Students.

-Director of Student Health Services

-Chief of campus police

-Director of Testing and Accessibility Services

-Director of Student Counseling Center

-Director of Academic Success Center

-Faculty Designee

-Director of Residence Life

-^{}Cases that are reviewed by the Behavioral Intervention Team are confidential in nature.
+Director of Student Health Services Chief of Campus Police Director of Testing and Accessibility Services Director of the Student Counseling Center Director of Academic Success Center Faculty Designee Director of Residence Life Cases that are reviewed by the Campus Assessment Response and Evaluation Team are confidential in nature.
 Team members will be replaced in review of cases where it is determined they may have a conflict of interest.

-^{}The director of the Student Counseling Center is included on the team in order to help coordinate the Student Counseling Center as a resource and provide insight into mental-health related concerns.
-This position is not intended to allow the BIT to access confidential mental-health records concerning a student unless a duty to warn makes such notification appropriate.
+The Director of the Student Counseling Center is included on the team in order to help coordinate the Student Counseling Center as a resource and provide insight into mental health related concerns.
+This position is not intended to allow CARE to access confidential mental health records concerning a student unless a duty to warn makes such notification appropriate.